-3.5 Community Facilities
+3.5 Community Facilities and Economic Development

-- 3.5.1 Good places provide residents with access to facilities to meet their everyday needs, including schools, health services and community centres.
-JCS Policy INF4 seeks to protect existing community facilities and - where new residential development will add to the need for facilities - requires either on-site provision or a contribution to facilities off-site. - 3.5.2 Where existing community facilities are identified for redevelopment they should be re-provided prior to their loss.
-The aim should be to re-provide them within the identified mixed-use areas prior to their loss, but phasing of the mixed-use areas may mean that temporary facilities are required before existing uses are provided with permanent accommodation. - 3.5.3 Engagement with the community and Policy B1: Employment and skills plans from the City Plan, shall be used to ensure every reasonable opportunity is taken to help local people make the most of their existing skills, engage in training, learn new skills and build their economic potential.
+3.5.1 Good places provide residents with access to facilities to meet their everyday needs, including schools, health services and community centres.
+JCS Policy INF4 seeks to protect existing community facilities and - where new residential development will add to the need for facilities - requires either on-site provision or a contribution to facilities off-site.

+3.5.2 Where existing community facilities are identified for redevelopment, where possible, they should be reprovided prior to their loss.
+The aim should be to reprovide them within the identified mixed-use areas prior to their loss, but phasing of the mixed-use areas may mean that temporary facilities are required before existing uses are provided with permanent accommodation.

+3.5.3 The community's own Power of Three economic development strategy should be used alongside the requirements of Policy B1: Employment and skills plans from the City Plan, to ensure every reasonable opportunity is taken to help local people make the most of their existing skills, engage in training, learn new skills and build their economic potential.